ozoidemi/ePaper_guest_dashboard/README.md

 - Entertain guests regularly and are tired of the "what's the WiFi password?" conversation
 - Have a properly isolated guest network
 - Are comfortable editing YAML files
-- Would rather give guests a readable 12-character password than ask them to scan a QR code

 If you need a one-click install, this will frustrate you.
 If you're willing to follow a step-by-step guide, you'll have it running in an afternoon.